mindelicious/UntappdMe/README.md

 $ pod install
 ```

-Client ID and Client Secret
+You need to fill Client ID and Client Secret in Networking/Configuration

 ```Swift
 clientId = //get client id from Untappd